akoidan/pychat/README.md

 * webrtc -> vlc
 * test audio preload on none
 * add media query for register and usersettings to adjust for phone's width
-* add lock to loadMessages to prevent doubling getting the same message and appending it twice.
 * add change password and realtime javascript to change_profile
 * local storage can store another user messasges in case of logout ?
 * file upload http://stackoverflow.com/a/14605593/3872976